Naming and Resolution

 Starlark load() statements use three forms:

-The // form is context-aware: if the file is inside a module, // resolves to that module’s root.
-Otherwise it resolves to the project root.
-This means a unit in units-core can load("//classes/autotools.star", ...) and it resolves within units-core, not the project root.
+The // form is context-aware: if the file is inside a module, // resolves to

-Virtual packages (PROVIDES)
+Virtual packages (ctx.provides)

-The PROVIDES predeclared variable maps virtual names to concrete unit names.
-This allows images to reference abstract capabilities rather than specific units:
+The ctx.provides dict maps virtual names to concrete unit names.
+This allows

 # Machine definition contributes: